 Awards and recognition

-Awards are a wonderful way to celebrate the achievements of members and recognised volunteers in your team.
+Awards are a wonderful way to celebrate the achievements of members and recognise volunteers in your team or area.

 Formal awards are just one way to say thanks.
-Get more ideas for thanking your volunteers and recognising what they do.
+See more ideas for thanking your volunteers, recognising the great things they do, and making every thank you feel special.

 Long service awards